Moeed08/Timetable-Scheduling-using-Genetic-Algorithm/README.md

 • The fitness function should be an inverse or negative of the sum of all the conflicts/clashes.

-How to execute?
+# How to execute?
-Copyy this code and paste in a google collab notebook.
+Copy the code and paste in a google collab notebook.